JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill18/index.md

 ---
 layout: page
 current: androidcourse
-title: Adding a password input
+title: Adding the login button
 navigation: true
 logo: 'assets/images/ghost.png'
 class: page-template
 subclass: 'post page'
 ---

-Time to add a password input below the username one.
-This how the complete layout looks after adding it 🙌

-> Remember we keep adding any new child view below the previous one since that will be the vertical alignment order when displayed on screen.
+Finally, we want to add the login button so we can submit the form at some point!

 ```xml
 <!-- res/layout/activity_main.xml -->